 - Are unapproved applications being used that could introduce compliance and/or data risks?

 Once your organizational goals and key considerations are determined, the next step is determining which workforce technology platform and collaboration tools for remote teams are right for your organization and developing a plan for implementation.
 An IT service provider can work with you to determine the right fit for your organization.

 To build your hybrid workplace for success, you need to use a data-driven approach to define the hybrid workforce model with better hybrid analytics.
 There is no cookie-cutter, one size fits all approach that your organization can take because all employees are unique.
 Developing Pilot programs to test and demonstrate value is key in this aspect.

 Planning the experience involves defining HR and IT offerings to enable both remote and in-office employee experiences.
 By monitoring the hybrid work experience and hybrid analytics -- and continuously improving based on successes and feedback, you can foster new forms of hybrid collaboration that were not previously available.

 With employees wanting to have a flexible work schedule between remote and the physical office, it is paramount for employers to create a physical office environment that caters to both groups of employees.

 The new workspace should emphasize the qualities that employees cannot get from remote work.
 Organizations need to repurpose the office space for a more thoughtful shift to a variety of workspaces to support the diverse needs of the workforce.
-Organizations need collaboration areas and social spaces, quiet spaces, and meeting spaces with seamless technology integration that is easy to use.
+Organizations need collaboration areas and social spaces, quiet spaces, and meeting spaces with seamless technology integration and collaboration tools for remote teams that are easy to use.

 Here are some elements that will to foster a collaborative culture: